Landstuhl Elementary School

 Landstuhl Elementary School (LES) is a PSCD, K-5 school located in Landstuhl, Germany.
 The school is located in the Rheinland-Pfalz state of Germany, about one hour southwest of Frankfurt.

 Many of the students at the school have parents who work at the Landstuhl Regional Medical Center, which is the largest military hospital outside of the continental United States.

-In 2020, LES was recognized as National Blue Ribbon School.
-With the strong focus on shared leadership, Landstuhl ES has embodied the spirit of "One Team One Dream" and as a result performed in the top 5 percent of all DoDEA schools throughout the globe.
+In 2020, LES was recognized as a National Blue Ribbon School.
+With a strong focus on shared leadership, Landstuhl ES has attempted to embody the spirit of "One Team One Dream" and, as a result, performed in the top 5 percent of all DoDEA schools throughout the globe.

 Buildings

-LES has a total of three buildings,two permanent and one temporary.The main building was originally constructed in 1955 and has been given additions ever since.
+LES has a total of three buildings, two permanent and one temporary.The main building was originally constructed in 1955 and has been given additions ever since.
 The most recent of these is a 6½ million dollar addition completed in April 2008.
 Construction of the new 21st Century school is scheduled for sometime in 2022.